The development of web publishing applications like the WordPress CMS platform has truly simplified web design and web development for web users.

-WordPress themes drive web template systems one step further.
+WordPress themes drive the concept of a web templating system one step further.

-The WordPress theme system controls all of the design areas of a website.
-It allows you to add a “skin” over your entire site in a similar way that a website template system does but it also also gives you complete control over the management, presentation and customization aspects of all template options.
+A WordPress theme controls all of the design elements of the website.
+It allows you to add a “skin” to your entire site in a similar way that a template system does but it also also gives you more control over the management, appearance and ability to customize template options.

 A WordPress Theme is a collection of files that work together to produce a graphical interface with an underlying unifying design for a weblog.
 These files are called template files.
 A Theme modifies the way the site is displayed, without modifying the underlying software.
 Themes may include customized template files, image files (*.jpg, *.gif), style sheets (*.css), custom Pages, as well as any necessary code files (*.php).

-In simple terms, what this means is that themes let you modify the appearance of your site as often as you want without touching your website’s content and all the functionality you’ve built into it.
-For example, if you have set up WP site for e-commerce, replacing the theme won’t affect the content or the functionality of your website.
-All e-commerce features, settings and product information will remain intact, but your site will look completely different.
+In plain English terms, what this means is that a theme lets you modify the appearance of your site as often as you want without affecting your website’s content and all the functionality you’ve built into it.
+For example, if you have configured your site for e-commerce, changing the entire look of your site with another theme won’t affect the content or the functionality of the web site.
+All e-commerce features, site settings and product information will remain unaffected, but your site will look completely different.

-Because with WordPress, you no longer have to spend weeks or months waiting for your site to be completed.
-You can get your website built quickly and get started with any theme you like, and modify the entire look, feel and design of your site in seconds, whenever you decide … and as many times as you like!
+Because with WordPress, you no longer need to wait until your website’s design is completed.
+You can get your website built quickly and get started with any WordPress theme you want, and edit the entire look, feel and design of your website in mere seconds, whenever you decide … and as many times as you like!

-Even better, you can easily install a theme on your site with no web code development knowledge required.
-Simply choose any theme you like, install it on your site and activate it.
-WordPress allows you to change your entire site’s web design and customize elements like header images, layout, style settings and more with just a couple of mouse clicks …
+Even better, you can easily install a theme on your site without the need of website code development skills.
+Just pick any WordPress theme you want, upload it to your site and activate it.
+WordPress allows you to change your site’s design and customize elements like header images, layout, style settings and more with just a few mouse clicks …

-Because WordPress is made available as open source software, commercial web designers all around the world can create themes specifically for the WordPress platform using the WordPress templating system.
+Because WordPress is open source software, web design companies can design themes specifically for the WordPress platform using the WP templating system.

-This means that thousands of great WP themes are made available to WP users.
-WordPress are normally distributed as Free Software under the terms of the GNU General Public License Definition, or sold as Premium (paid) themes.
+This means that thousands of great WordPress themes are made available to WordPress users.
+WP are generally distributed for FREE under the terms of the GNU General Public License, or they can be purchased as Premium (paid) themes.

-The WordPress development team keeps a FREE WordPress Theme Directory which gives WordPress users access thousands of excellent WP themes at no cost …
+The WordPress development team maintains a FREE WordPress Theme Directory which allows WordPress users to access thousands of excellent themes at no cost …

 (WordPress.org – Themes Directory)

-As more businesses turn to WordPress for online publishing, more designers are now starting to develop themes for a wider audience of web users.
+As WordPress becomes more popular, more designers are now starting to create themes for a wider range of applications.

-Themes range from professional-looking, to designs that are simply beautiful and could typically cost hundreds or even thousands of dollars to design.
-Surprisingly, most WordPress themes are really inexpensive to purchase.
+WP themes range from functional-looking, to stylish designs that are quite spectacular and could normally cost thousands of dollars to develop.
+Surprisingly, most premium themes are very inexpensive.

-You can view several WordPress theme galleries containing stunning examples of great premium themes in this post:
+You can view several theme galleries containing stunning examples of WordPress themes in this page:

 (Browse Thousands Of FREE WordPress Themes!)

-Here are just a few of the benefits of using WordPress themes over using traditional website design:
+Here are just some of the many benefits of using WordPress themes over using web building tools that require traditional web template design:

 Be Up And Running In Very Little Time

-WordPress themes are quite easy to install on your site.
-Simply upload it to your Plugin folder via your WP dashboard and activate.
-Even easier still, you can install any of the themes listed in the WordPress theme repository at WordPress.org) directly from within your WordPress site’s admin area.
+Themes are very easy to install on your site.
+Just upload it to your Plugins folder via your WordPress admin user area and activate.
+Even easier still, you can install any of the themes listed in the free WP theme repository at WordPress.org) directly inside your WordPress site’s admin area.

-- WordPress has a large community of commercial theme developers and development companies who, collectively, contribute thousands of great WordPress Themes available to users.
+- WordPress has a growing community of commercial website designers and design companies who contribute thousands of high quality WordPress Themes available to users.
 Many of these themes are completely free to use!

-- Themes give sites a unified and consistent design across all the site’s elements, like pages, headers, footers, layout, etc …
+- Themes give sites a consistent look across all of your blog’s elements, like pages, headers, footers, layouts, etc …

-- A “theme” works independently of your digital content.
-This makes it possible to swap themes as often as you like without disturbing the blog settings.
+- A “theme” works independently of your website’s content.
+This makes it possible to change WP themes as often as you like without deleting the underlying content.

-- Many themes come with additional features and settings that allow you to easily customize your site’s layout, style and design elements to create a unique look to suit your needs.
+- Many themes provide additional functionality and options that allow you to easily customize the site’s style and design properties to create a unique look to suit your preferences.

-- Many WordPress themes are built using a framework that enables users to upgrade the theme to newer theme versions without losing its unique customizations (e.g. styles)
+- Many WP themes are built using a framework that lets users upgrade the theme to newer versions without losing any unique customizations (e.g. CSS styles)

-- WordPress lets you search, upload and install WordPress Themes automatically inside the admin panel.
+- WordPress allows you to search, import and install WordPress Themes automatically inside your dashboard.

-- WordPress themes lets you save thousands of dollars on web development costs.
-Free WordPress themes cost nothing and most “Premium”themes are normally very affordable.
+- WP themes lets you save thousands of dollars on web development costs.
+Free WordPress themes cost nothing and most “Premium”themes are typically very inexpensive.

-Many WordPress theme designers are now creating WordPress themes that incorporate “responsive” design.
+Many theme developers are now creating “responsive” themes.

-A responsive theme enables websites to automatically readjust the web layout to display smoothly over different screen sizes and resolutions, as well as different platforms) …
+A responsive theme enables websites to automatically resize to display smoothly across different screen sizes and resolutions, as well as across different platforms) …

-A responsive theme is also optimized for each platform.
-Users can navigate, read and load the site on all device platforms without having to resize anything, or requiring website owners to install additional browser elements.
+Responsive themes are also optimized for different types of devices.
+Users can navigate, read and display your site on most device platforms without having to readjust their browser settings, or requiring the website owner to install additional browser elements.

-Note: When downloading WordPress themes, we recommend choosing a responsive WordPress theme.
-Not only will a responsive theme ensure that the content and layout of your site will display correctly across all of your visitors’ devices, but it also means that the theme is newer than non-responsive themes and therefore probably complies with the latest standards, practices and techniques of web design.
+Note: When purchasing WordPress themes, we strongly recommend choosing a responsive WordPress theme.
+Not only will the theme ensure that the content and layout of your site will work correctly across all devices, but it also means that the theme is newer than non-responsive themes and therefore probably complies with the latest standards of website design and web coding.

-I hope that this overview has helped you gain a better understanding about WordPress themes, what themes are, how themes help your business save money, and how WP themes make customizing sites easy.
+Hopefully, the above article has helped you gain a better understanding of WordPress themes, what themes are, how themes can help your business save money, and how themes make customizing your web design easy.